joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/using-the-filereference-class.md

 </div>

-The `FileReference.load()` method returns immediately after being called, but the data being loaded isn’t available immediately.
+The `FileReference.load()` method returns immediately after being called, but the data being loaded isn't available immediately.
 The FileReference object dispatches events to invoke listener methods at each step of the loading process.